Lippi resigns after China loses first World Cup qualifier - WHIZ News

-Marcello Lippi resigned as coach of China straight after it lost to Syria 2-1 in Dubai in Asia World Cup qualifying on Thursday.
+Marcello Lippi resigned as coach of China after it lost a World Cup qualifier to Syria 2-1 in Dubai on Thursday.

-China’s first defeat in Group A left it five points behind Syria only halfway through the group stage.
+China’s first defeat in Group A left it five points behind Syria only halfway through the group stage of Asian qualifying.

 Lippi guided Italy to the 2006 World Cup title and returned for a second spell in charge of China in May.